-|Yesterday afternoon, the view from the restaurant, aptly named, Amazing River View located in Marloth Park.
-They appear to have good food at decent prices along with free WiFi.
+|Yesterday afternoon, the view from the restaurant, aptly named Amazing River View located in Marloth Park.
+They appear to have good food at reasonable prices along with free WiFi.
 Guess we’ll be heading that way again one day or evening soon.

 |Beautiful sunset two evenings ago on our return drive from Komatipoort.

 |While seated at Amazing River View restaurant, we zoomed in for a few croc photos while they basked in the warm afternoon sun.

 |Cattle egrets love to hang around with large mammals, eating their scrap and insects.

-At that point, we’ll be winging it for malaria instead diligently applying repellent with DEET three times a day on all exposed skin.
-I know, many people object to the use of DEET and suggest we try many other non-chemical repellents.
+At that point, we’ll be winging it for malaria instead of diligently applying repellent with DEET three times a day on all exposed skin.
+I know many people object to the use of DEET and suggest we try many other non-chemical repellents.
 Unfortunately, after trying many “natural” repellents, we still got mosquitos bites.

 Are mosquitoes rampant here in Marloth Park?
 Not so much.
-Having been here since February which was still summer when we arrived, (summer ends on March 21st in this part of the world), the mozzies weren’t too bad.
+Having been here since February, which was still summer when we arrived (summer ends on March 21st in this part of the world), the mozzies weren’t too bad.

 |This croc was lounging in the tall grass along the river.

-|Serene view from the restaurant often includes wildlife sightings.
+|The serene view from the restaurant often includes wildlife sightings.

-|We could hear hippos from this location but they were hidden behind the vegetation.
+|We could hear hippos from this location, but they were hidden behind the vegetation.

-|This fast moving bird made it difficult to get a good photo.
-Thanks to our friend Louise in Kauai Hawaii for identifying this bird as an African jacana.
+|This fast-moving bird made it challenging to get a good photo.
+Thanks to our friend Louise in Kauai, Hawaii, for identifying this bird as an African jacana.

 Tom had two injections (each containing a few different vaccines), one in each arm, with no ill effects.
 Much to our shock, the bill for the office visit and the vaccines was only ZAR 1700 (US $136.01).
 In the US, this cost could have been eight or nine times this amount.

 |A tiny island of blooming vegetation in the Crocodile River.

-|An Egyptian goose standing on a mossy rock in the river.
+|An Egyptian goose was standing on a mossy rock in the river.

 We’d intended to do our usual drive in Marloth Park, on which we embark every other day.
 But, when we drove into the beautiful park where the restaurant is located, looking for a working ATM (both machines at the two shopping centers were “out of service,” most likely out of cash on a Friday) and we saw the restaurant had an ATM, we decided to get cash and enjoy a beverage while overlooking the river.

 |Once we entered Marloth Park, we spotted a few giraffes close to the paved road.

 It was a wise decision.
 We had an excellent experience sitting in the outdoor bar where we had perfect views of the river.
-By 4:00 pm we were back “home” to finish a few items for our dinner planned for 7:00 pm on the veranda.
+By 4:00 pm, we were back “home” to finish a few items for our dinner planned for 7:00 pm on the veranda.
 It was a great day and evening.

-Tonight, Louise, Danie and Louise’s parents are coming for dinner.
-We were up early making preparations for the big evening meal, again on the veranda, enjoying the arrival of a wide array of visitors and of course, each other’s company.
+Tonight, Louise, Danie, and Louise’s parents are coming for dinner.
+We were up early making preparations for the big evening meal, again on the veranda, enjoying the arrival of a wide array of visitors and, of course, each other’s company.

 |Giraffes in the bush shortly before sunset.

-To those in the US, have a safe and sound Memorial Day weekend and for everyone elsewhere, you do the same.
+To those in the US, have a safe and sound Memorial Day weekend, and for everyone elsewhere, you do the same.

 Photo from one year ago today, May 26, 2017:

 |A year ago today, we arrived in Minnesota for a six-week family visit and rented this SUV.
 As a former owner of this model, Tom was thrilled with this new Ford Explorer.
 We couldn’t believe all the technology in this rental car, more than any we’ve seen throughout the world.
-As it turned out we rented this car for the full six weeks for only $50 more than a tiny economy car from this site: www.rentalcars.com For more photos including the hotel where we stayed, please click here.
+As it turned out, we rented this car for the entire six weeks for only $50 more than a tiny economy car from this site: www.rentalcars.com.
+For more photos, including the hotel where we stayed, please click here.